goblet/goblet/docs/source/infrastructures.rst

 For `LogMatchCondition` you can completely replace the filter if necessary by setting the `replace_filter` flag to True.

-`PubSubMetricAlert` is a special case of `MetricCondition` that will create an alert for `pubsub.googleapis.com/subscription/num_dead_letter_messages`
+`PubSubDLQAlert` is a special case of `MetricCondition` that will create an alert for `pubsub.googleapis.com/subscription/dead_letter_message_count` on a subscription.

 .. code:: python